ISE-Neutrino/api-testing/docs/load-test.md

 ### 2. Setup

-The setup section is optional and is used to set up the test environment, like acquiring the authentication token and preparing the test initializations data.
+The `Setup` section is optional and is used to set up the test environment, such as acquiring the authentication token and preparing the test initialization data.

 ```javascript